elixir-lang/elixir-lang.github.com/_posts/2024-03-05-veeps-elixir-case.markdown

 Although they run a distributed system, they organize the code in only one repository, following the Monorepo approach.
 To do that, they use the [Umbrella Project feature](https://hexdocs.pm/elixir/dependencies-and-umbrella-projects.html#content) from Mix, th build tool that ships with Elixir.

 Their umbrella project consists of 16 applications (at the time of writing), which they [sliced into five OTP releases](https://hexdocs.pm/mix/Mix.Tasks.Release.html#module-umbrellas).
 The remaining applications contain code that needs to be shared between multiple applications.
-For example, one of the shared applications defines all structs sent as messages across the subsystems, guaranteeing all subsystems have a consistent view of the data.
+For example, one of the shared applications defines all the structs sent as messages across the subsystems, guaranteeing that all subsystems use the same schemas for that exchanged data.

 > With umbrella projects, you can have the developer experience benefits of a single code repository, while being able to build a service-oriented architecture.
 >